cdktf/cdktf-provider-launchdarkly/docs/featureFlagEnvironment.python.md

 The context kind associated with the specified rollout.

 This argument is only valid if rollout_weights is also specified.
-If omitted, defaults to 'user'
+If omitted, defaults to `user`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/feature_flag_environment#context_kind FeatureFlagEnvironment#context_kind}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/feature_flag_environment#context_kind FeatureFlagEnvironment#context_kind}

 ---